ludavid15/myblog/myapp/src/posts/linear-algebra.md

 $$A_j=[1,\ t_j,\ t_j^2, \ldots,\cos(t_j),\sin(t_j),\cos(t_j),\sin(t_j)]$$

-Thus, the dot product of x with Aj should yield Equation 1.
-Repeating the above for every data point will yield a full matrix for A. The coefficients for our model equation which best fit the data can be found now using least squares regression.
+Thus, the dot product of $x$ with $A_j$ should yield Equation 1.
+Repeating the above for every data point will yield a full matrix for $A$.
+The coefficients for our model equation which best fit the data can be found now using least squares regression.

 ## Regularized Least Squares